-55. The Plaintiffs state that the conduct of the Crown, its employees, representatives, servants and agents was willful, arrogant, callous, and highhanded and constituted a gross violation of the rights of the Plaintiffs and Class Members.
+55. 60.
+The Plaintiffs state that the conduct of the Crown and APSEA, their its employees, representatives, servants and agents was willful, arrogant, callous, and highhanded and constituted a gross violation of the rights of the Plaintiffs and Class Members.
 The Plaintiffs respectfully submit that this is an appropriate case for punitive, aggravated and/or exemplary damages, to demonstrate that such willfully negligent, tortious conduct will not be ignored.